Rikuklane/TechnicalBooks/the_pragmatic_programmer.md

 There are ALWAYS more than one way to implement something, and usually more than one vendor available.
 If you rely heavily on some fact, you can almost guarantee that it _will_ change, but critical decisions aren't easily reversible around a project.
 There are no final decisions.
 Instead of carving decisions in stone, think of them more as being written in the sand at the beach.
 A big wave can come along and wipe them out at any time.
 To have easier reversibility, you should have flexible arcitecture: Hide third-party APIs behind your own abstraction layers, break your code into components (even if they are deployed on a single server) as it is a lot easier than splitting a monolithic application.

+Prioritize development in the areas of the code, which define the system, and in which you have doubts and see bigger risks.
+You should take an incremental approach, where a part of every layer (UI, service, DB) is implemented, and use it as a tracer bullet to see whether everything works and you are on target.
+This approach makes it easier to progress, and make changes, while having something to demonstrate for customers.
+The idea behind tracer code is to get feedback early on, see whether it is missing, and make easy and quick changes to be on target.
+Tracer code is different from _prototyping_, because with a true _prototype_ you will throw away everything you lashed together and start on a clean sheetw, whereas with tracer code you build a trivial implementation, which will be added on in the future - the system will continue to work as with the first tracer code.

 ## Suggestions

 ### Books to read